The Pedalwise Owl is looking for you! Become confident and ride with a mentor. It’s FREE!

 For more information, contact David at email@example.com

 Pedalwise was launched on December 6, 2017 at the Brampton Bike Hub, in space provided by our local partner, PCSH, at 50 Sunny Meadow Blvd.
 Unit 108.
-In 2019, it is expanding into the Town of Caledon.
+In 2019, it is expanding with the Caledon Bike Hub in Bolton and Southfields.

 Pedalwise mentor and her protégé cycled on their first ride together, to the Brampton Bike Hub BikeWrx drop in.